COMPANY

 1. Evaluation method

-The Company conducted the questionnaire to all directors and corporate auditors regarding the Board of Directors’ efficacy and interviews based on the issues recognized through the questionnaire.
-The results were then analyzed and evaluated at a meeting of the Board of Directors held on May 19, 2023.
+The Company conducted the questionnaire to all directors and Audit & Supervisory Board Members regarding the Board of Directors’ efficacy and interviews based on the issues recognized through the questionnaire.
+The results were then analyzed and evaluated at a meeting of the Board of Directors held on May 22, 2026.

 2. Evaluation items